yaoyi92/autoplex/docs/user/flows/flows.md

     structure_list.append(structure)

-# the you use the check_superclls function
+# then you can use the check_supercells function
 check_supercells(structure_list, mpids, min_length=18, max_length=25, fallback_min_length=10, min_atoms=100, max_atoms=500, tolerance=0.1)
 ```

 `check_supercells` will list all structures that should likely be excluded.
 However, please carefully check yourself as your local memory requirements might be different.
-Remove all structures which you cannot treat computationally (E.g., structures with lattice parameters larger than 25 Angstrom or more than 500 atoms)
+Remove all structures which you cannot treat computationally
+(e.g., structures with lattice parameters larger than 25 Angstrom or more than 500 atoms)

 ## Now start the workflow